Building a WebView for iOS and macOS in SwiftUI

 #endif

-Since both platforms will setup WKWebView in the same way, we can have a single function for this:
+Since both platforms setup WKWebView in the same way, we can define a single function:

 private extension WebView {